laro/Cilia/README.md

     - Special trick for **types with views**, e.g. `String`/`StringView`:
       `using String::InArgumentType = const StringView`,
       so _all_ functions with an `in String` parameter would implicitly accept a `String` and _also_ a `StringView`.
 So people do not necessarily need to understand the concept of a `StringView`, they simply write `String`, and nonetheless there is no need to define two functions (one for `String` and one for `StringView`).
-      If you want to change the String argument, a `in String` AKA `const StringView` is not suitable anyway.
+      If you want to change the string argument, a `in String` AKA `const StringView` is not suitable anyway.
         - Example:
             - **`concat(String first, String second)`**
                 - extends to `concat(const StringView first, const StringView second)`